SpadeTheSkeleton/SR2-Modern-Sys-Tutorial/README.md

 Double click **• LAUNCH.exe •** then a menu appears.
 Select **DEVICE SETTINGS**, this may take a few tries.
 I usually give it 2 seconds before trying again, then it should appear eventually after a minute or so.
 The only annoying bit that i can't have a 100% success rate so far.

 > [!NOTE]
-> If Device Settings doesn't appear after a few tries in Win95, the fixes that we found was to run it under Windows XP (Service Pack 2) and/or Change high DPI settings and click on the ☐ for High DPI scaling override.
+> If Device Settings doesn't appear after a few tries in Win95, the fixes that we found was to run it under Windows XP (Service Pack 2) and/or Change high DPI settings in compatibiltity mode.
+Click on the ☐ for **High DPI scaling override**.
 Make sure to apply the changes.

 Then, in the **• SELECT YOUR INPUT DEVICE •** box.
 Select your preferred method of playing the game.
 For this guide, I will be using an Xbox controller.
 I've included a list of what each button does for that setup.